 Is my trailer covered by my NRMA Membership?

 Yes.
-NRMA Membership covers a registered trailer, providing the towing vehicle is covered by NRMA Membership.
+NRMA Membership covers a registered trailer, providing the towing vehicle is covered by NRMA Premium Care or Premium Plus Membership.

 Do I need a special licence to tow a caravan or trailer?